pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 skill to use it is so easily acquired, that its operating costs are low.
-Bond paper, filing cabinets, folders, and loose-leaf notebooks have been standardized to sizes {% include columnbreak.html canvas=75 col=2 %}
+Bond paper, filing cabinets, folders, and loose-leaf notebooks have been standardized to sizes&nbsp;{%- include columnbreak.html canvas=75 col=2 -%}&nbsp;
 that conform to it.
 Office appliances, even the office offset press, are keyed to its
 8 1/2" x 11" sheet.
 There is only one